syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ## Upload video with authentication

-The Rich Text Editor control allows you to add additional data with the file Upload, which can be received in the server-side.
+The Rich Text Editor control allows you to add additional data with the File Upload, which can be received on the server side.
 By using the `fileUploading` event and its `customFormData` argument, you can pass parameters to the controller action.
-In the server-side, you can fetch the custom headers by accessing the form collection from the current request, which retrieves the values sent using the POST method.
+On the server side, you can fetch the custom headers by accessing the form collection from the current request, which retrieves the values sent using the POST method.

 > By default it doesn't support `UseDefaultCredentials` property, we need to manually append the default credentials with the upload request.